 be in a small, tight-knit community;

-high flexibility in deciding my major, and having a lot of opportunity to explore;
+high flexibility in deciding my major, and having a lot of opportunities to explore;

 experience different cultures and mingle with people from different walks of life.